Great news – whether or not you retire at age 65, you are still eligible for Medicare!

 Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc...., which is hospital coverage, is premium-free for most people.
 It’s a good idea to enroll in Part A as soon as you’re eligible, as long as you qualify for it premium-free.
 However, if your employer plan is a Health Savings Account (HSA) – speak to your employer first.
 They may stop contributing to your account if you enroll.
 This is why it is very important to learn exactly how Medicare will change your current benefits.

 Medicare Part B is medical coverage for people with Original Medicare.
 It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
 Part A is for hospital inpatient care...., which is doctor and outpatient coverage, does charge a premium.
 For the year 2012, the premium starts at $99.90 per month with increasing A premium is an amount that an insurance policyholder must pay for coverage.
 Premiums are typically paid on a monthly basis.
 In the federal Medicare program, there are four different types of premiums. ... for people with higher incomes.
 Many people who are still working and have group health coverage delay enrolling in Part B in order to postpone paying this premium.
-Also, the Medicare Part B benefits may be of limited value to you as long as your group health plan is the primary payer of your medical bills.
+Also, the Medicare Part B benefits may be of limited value to you as long as your A group health plan is a health plan offered by an employer or employee organization that provides health coverage to employees, their families, and retirees.... is the primary payer of your medical bills.

 PLEASE NOTE: If you work for a small company (20 employees or less), speak to your employee health benefits administrator before making any decisions.
 In this case Medicare is the primary payer and your group health insurance would be the secondary payer.